openwallet-foundation/project-proposals/proposal-template.md

 _Include links to any documented governance practices._

 # Preferred Maturity Level
-_Specify the stage that you want this project to enter._
+_Specify the stage that you want this project to enter.
+See [project lifecycle](https://openwallet-foundation.github.io/tac/governance/project-lifecycle/#stages) for information on the different stages._

 # Communication Channels
 _If already exists, include a list of project's official communication channels (slack, irc, mailing lists)._